Crell/enum-comparison/README.md

 ### Swift

 Swift's enumerations are closer to union types, but still called enumerations.
 (Go figure.)
 They form a full fledged type with limited legal values.
-That means the type has to be capitalized, and teh values not.
+That means the type has to be capitalized, and the values not.

 ```swift
 enum Suit {